+Looking for ways to reduce your electricity costs?
 Electricity customers should always be on the lookout for cheap electricity plans, but there are more ways to save money than to simply buy your electricity for less.

 Here are some simple, effective ways you can save money and conserve electricity today:

 2. Turn off electronics that aren’t in use

 Other equipment may need to remain on for software updates, like your smart TV or Roku, but you can still enable power saving mode when they’re not being used.
 Go into the settings and change the default to the shortest time before sleep mode takes over to reap the biggest cost savings with these items.

-Ceiling fans are impressively good at circulating both heat and cold, depending on what’s needed at the time.
+Ceiling fans are great at circulating both heat and cold, depending on what’s needed at the time.
 There’s a switch on the motor that will allow your fan to spin either clockwise or counterclockwise.
 When you need to circulate cold air, run the fan on high in a counterclockwise direction; when you need heat, run it clockwise on low to pull warm air away from the ceiling.

-3. Clean your filters more often
+4. Change your A/C air filters more often

 You see a lot of advice about saving money on electricity that centers on the heating and air conditioning system in your home because it’s one of the biggest electricity draws.
 The harder that system works, the more power it needs, so you should do everything you can to keep it running smoothly.

-4. Buy Energy Star appliances
+5. Buy Energy Star appliances

 When you see an Energy Star tag on an appliance, it’s not just a gimmick to make you think you’ll save money on electricity, you actually will.

 Since appliances account for about 20 percent of an average household’s electricity usage, choosing equipment that saves power can really add up to a massive effort to conserve electricity without your having to do anything else.
-Energy Star washers and dishwashers are also designed to help save water, giving you even bigger benefits over the long term.
+Energy Star washing machines and dishwashers are also designed to help save water, giving you even bigger benefits over the long term.

-6. LEDs conserve electricity
+7. Switch to LEDs to conserve electricity

 That might not seem like a lot, but that’s a full 30% reduction in electricity usage per LED bulb.
 When you consider the number of light bulbs in your house, that’s a cost savings that cannot be ignored.
 LEDs also outlast CFLs on average, making them an even better value.

-7. Plant strategically
+8. Plant strategically

 For example, if you’re interested in adding some shade trees in an area with hot summers, placing them on the west side of your home can block a lot of the hottest sun of the day and makes it easier for your air conditioner to keep up.